and Lardworks Fiber & Glass Studio.

-We are not open in the early mornings, this is chore time.
+We are not open in the early mornings; this is chore time.
 Most appointments are made after lunch between 1 and 3 pm.
 The number of tours we schedule per week depends solely on our availability that week.
 There is no set schedule.
 We do host five Open Farm/Studio events every year.
-No appointment is needed during these event dates/times, click here to learn more.

 We do not host school bus tours or children’s parties.

-Due to the stress on the animals brought about by large groups of ‘excited’ young children we do not host school bus tours or childrens parties.
-This does not apply to individual families visiting the farm, but larger groups where there are more children then adults.
+Due to the stress on the animals brought about by large groups of ‘excited’ young children we do not host school bus tours or children’s parties.
+This does not apply to individual families visiting the farm, but larger groups where there are more children than adults.

 We do Not lease our alpacas for birthday parties or wedding events.

 FILL OUT FORM BELOW TO MAKE AN APPOINTMENT

 Please note, just because you pick a date does not mean we are available.
 We will do our best to work with you to find a date that works for both of us.
 You will hear back from us within 24 hours.